 So, now that the impatient have been satisfied, the patient can take a deeper dive into MongoDB, then PostgreSQL, and then a comparison.

 MongoDB stores data as documents in a binary representation called BSON (Binary JSON).
-Fields can vary from document to document; there is no need to declare the structure of documents to the system – documents are self-describing.
-If a new field needs to be added to a document, then the field can be created without affecting all other documents in the collection, without updating a central system catalog, updating an ORM, and without taking the system offline.
+Fields can vary from document to document; there is no need to declare the structure of documents to the system — documents are self-describing and support polymorphism.
+If a new field needs to be added to a document, then the field can be created without affecting all other documents in the collection, without updating a central system catalog or updating an ORM, and without taking the system offline.
 Optionally, schema validation can be used to enforce data governance controls over each collection.

 This flexibility is hugely useful when consolidating information from diverse sources or accommodating variations in documents over time, especially as new application functionality is continuously deployed.

 Many of the terms and concepts used in MongoDB's document model are the same or similar to PostgreSQL's tabular model: